 Jaret Choolun (born in Melbourne, Australia) is an award-winning composer and choral conductor resident in Berlin, Germany.
-His early training was through the Kodaly method with choral singing, then adding to that piano, and from 2006 until 2010 he studied composition with Stephen Leek at the Queensland Conservatorium, Griffith University.
-During this time, Jaret Choolun discovered the true breadth of modern music for voices and was particularly motivated to pursue this in his writing, producing pieces for solo voice, unaccompanied choral music as well as chamber operas, and was awarded prizes and honourable mentions for his pieces from organisations such as the Australian Society for Music Education and the Barbara Blackman Prize.
-Concurrently Jaret sang with and composed for multi internationally awarded ensemble The Australian Voices, led by Stephen Leek and later Gordon Hamilton.
+He first learned music through the Kodaly method, and sang in choirs and played piano from an early age.
+Jaret studied composition with Stephen Leek at the Queensland Conservatorium, Griffith University, graduating in 2010.
+During this time, Jaret discovered the true breadth of modern music for voices and was particularly motivated to pursue this in his writing, producing pieces for solo voice, unaccompanied choral music as well as chamber operas, and was awarded prizes and honourable mentions for his pieces from organisations such as the Australian Society for Music Education and the Barbara Blackman Prize.
+Concurrently Jaret sang with and composed for internationally awarded ensemble The Australian Voices, led by Stephen Leek and later Gordon Hamilton.
 This included year-long residencies with the choir as Young Composer as well as Conductor in Training.